We believe in Positive Beauty, Healthy Lifestyles.

 Among the changes we made in 2020, Dove, our biggest Beauty & Wellbeing brand, switched to 100% recycled bottles across Europe and North America.
 Love Beauty and Planet also launched concentrated shampoos and conditioners which provide as many uses as standard bottles but require only half as much plastic packaging.

 We’re working on refillable, reusable packaging too – launching pilot programmes around the world to test viability, learn from results and refine our approach.

 Ending animal testing

 At Unilever, we believe in using science, not animals, to assess product safety.

 Unilever is recognised by PETA (People for the Ethical Treatment of Animals) as a company working for regulatory change, and we support calls for a worldwide ban on animal testing for cosmetics by 2023.

-We will continue to work alongside law-makers, animal protection organisations and like-minded companies and brands to drive this change, sharing the expertise we’ve gained in more than 40 years of pioneering alternatives to animal testing.
+We’re working alongside lawmakers, animal protection organisations and like-minded companies and brands to drive this change, sharing the expertise we’ve gained in more than 40 years of pioneering alternatives to animal testing.

 We believe people have a right to know how the products they choose and use are made.
-More than 20 of our beauty and personal care brands are now PETA Approved, and we’re working on gaining this accreditation for more.
-Through our brands we will raise consumer awareness and continue to advocate for positive change and adopt approaches that provide greater transparency and deepen trust in our brands and business.
+Over 25 of our Beauty & Wellbeing brands are now PETA-approved, including Dove, our biggest brand.
+Through our brands, we are raising consumer awareness and continuing to advocate for positive change and adopt approaches that provide greater transparency and deepen trust in our brands and business.